| "Meteorology is a branch of physics," a weather expert remarked

 of the Earth's atmosphere" as an effect "analogous to that of a pane of

 glass."
 Trewartha (1943), p.
-29. The term first appeared in American newspapers in the 1950s and was widely popularized in the 1970s, according to the Google News Archive.
+29. The term first appeared in American newspapers in the 1950s and was widely popularized in the 1970s, according to the Google News Archive (no longer online, alas).
 Book appearances of the term began in the 1920s and grew steadily except for a World War II dip 1940-1950, according to Google's nGram Viewer.
+A biographer of the later pioneer G.S Callendar attempted to rename the anthropogenic greenhouse effect the “Callendar Effect,” a term scientists rightly ignored.
 BACK

 11a.
 This effect of adding CO2 takes place mainly in the side "wings" of the absorption spectrum; the center is mostly saturated and the location of radiation there does not move much higher.
 Thanks to Daniel Burton for pointing this out to me.
 BACK